Code-Institute-Submissions/cook-book-13/README.md

 **Why are we so special?**

 FoodStuff allows users to store and easily access cooking recipes.
-Users are encourged to add recipies that are simple to make, with easy to access ingredienst.
-Users can search meals by preperation time, quickly prepeared good food that allows users to take back their evenings and weekends without having to comprimise on nutrition.
-Foodstuffs encourage users to prepare quick and healthy meals so they don't turn to takeaways.
+Users are encourged to add recipes that are simple to make, with easy to access ingredients.
 FoodStuff is target towards young adults who find their busy lives can interfere with the quality of food they eat.
 The site aims to be visual apealing, user freindy with a focus on easilty prepared nutritious meals.

 **Who else is building this?**